threefoldfoundation/www_freeflow_life/content/twin/index.md

 ## THIS IS WHERE <br> DATA COMES <br> TOGETHER

-All of your data is always dispersed into different servers on the FreeFlow Grid.
+### Quantum Safe Data Storage System

-Your FreeFlow Twin is the only place where your dispersed data is reassemled.
+All your data is yours, can not be stolen, not corrupted nor lost. <br>Your data is usable over all your experiences.

-This model completely alliviates the concerns of the centralized data center model.
+Your digital twin manages all of this for you. e.g. you can use same chat from your collaboration app or your metaverse exploration.

 <button onclick="window.open('https://threefoldfoundation.github.io/books/freeflow/mytwin/intro/twin_architecture.html', '_blank')">ARCHITECTURE</button>